NYC Grandparents Rights Lawyers

 How to Get Help for Grandparent’s Rights

-Allow our specialists to assess your case and see if you have a cut-and-dry situation or a complex situation.
+Allow our s to assess your case and see if you have a cut-and-dry situation or a complex situation.
 You can trust that we will work diligently to ensure that you receive a fair decision on this matter.
 Our goal is to bridge the gap that is between you and your grandchild.
 To schedule an appointment, you can call us on the phone or complete a short form.
 The phone number to the firm is 888-504-2746.
 Alternatively, you can complete a short form and tell us a little bit about your situation.
 We will get back to you ASAP.

 Many grandparents in New York State that are concerned about the well-being of their grandchildren opt to request court-ordered visitation.
 Though sometimes these sorts of cases are clearcut, grandparents bear the burden of proof when arguing for visitation.
-Depending on the circumstances, this can make establishing grandparent’s rights an uphill battle that is best fought with a qualified grandparent’s rights attorney at your side.
+Depending on the circumstances, this can make establishing grandparent’s rights an uphill battle that is fought with a qualified grandparent’s rights attorney at your side.

 Grandparents that have a substantial pre-existing relationship with their grandchildren stand a much better chance of gaining visitation rights.
 The most common situations in which grandparents will make a case for visitation is during a divorce, breakup, or after the death of a parent.
 A grandparent’s rights attorney can guide you through every step of the process, but here are some important things to know before getting started.